 Second: Select the Sales Test(s) That Measures Traits Important to Your Success

-After identifying characteristics of high and low performers, you should seek out sales tests measuring those characteristics.
+After identifying high and low performers’ characteristics, you should seek sales tests measuring those characteristics.
 Ultimately, you want to use pre-hiring test(s) that help you find people matching the characteristics of your top performers.

 For example, the Myers-Briggs Type Indicator (MBTI) is a widely used personality test.
 The developers of MBTI state that they did not design this tool to use in hiring or to predict employee performance.

-To get a full sense of sales candidates, you will need to use multiple methods to assess their skills and motivation.
-We recommend using pre-hire tests to assess:
+To get a complete sense of sales candidates, you must use multiple methods to assess their skills and motivation.
+When prospecting new hires, we recommend using pre-hire tests to assess:

 (1) General personal and/or motivational characteristics